M66B/FairEmail/docs/FAQ-da-rDK.md

 <a name="faq117"></a>
 **(117) Can you help me restore my purchase?**

-Google manages all purchases, so as developer I have little control over purchases.
+Google håndterer alle køb, så som udvikler har jeg ringe kontrol over køb.
 So, basically the only thing I can do, is give some advice:

 * Make sure you have an active, working internet connection
 * Make sure you are logged in with the right Google account and that there is nothing wrong with your Google account
-* Open the Play store application and wait at least a minute to give it time to synchronize with the Google servers
-* Open FairEmail and navigate to the pro features screen to let FairEmail check the purchases
+* Har du flere aktive Google-konti på din enhed, så sørg for at benytte den korrekte under installationen af FairEmail
+* Åbn Play Butik-appen, og vent mindst ét minut på at give den tid til at synkronisere med Google-serverne
+* Åbn FairEmail, og gå til Pro-funktionssiden for at lade FairEmail tjekke købene

 You can also try to clear the cache of the Play store app via the Android apps settings.
 Restarting the device might be necessary to let the Play store recognize the purchase correctly.